jhvanderschee/hugobricks/content/en/docs/bricks/map.md

 ---

 Say you want to achieve a neat Map 'component' (see the first content section at the  home page of this sample website).
-In order to get [such a 'component'](/elements/#map) just re-use the following markup  :
+In order to get such a component, just use the markup below.
+The content in the brick starts with a screenshot of the given map area and the URL of the mapping service provider (Google, OpenstreetMaps, etc).
+They will automatically be converted into a clickable map.
+If you want to see this brick in action, take a look at the footer of the [contact page](/contact/).

 ```
 ---
-title: map
+title: Page title
 ---
+{{</* brick_map */>}}

 ![](/uploads/map2.png)